When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Which baby sleep position is safest?

-Side sleeping or back sleeping, which one is safer?
+Side sleeping or back sleeping; which one is actually safer?

 Key Takeaways

-• Always place your baby on their back for sleep until they are at least 12 months old or can consistently roll from tummy to back on their own.
+• The rolling rule: You must place your baby on their back until they are 1 year old, or until they can consistently roll from tummy to back and back to tummy on their own.

 What Is SIDS?

-One of the reasons it’s key to ensure your child sleeps on their back is to reduce the risk of Sudden Infant Death Syndrome, also known as SIDS.
+The number one reason pediatricians insist your child sleeps on their back is to reduce the risk of Sudden Infant Death Syndrome, commonly known as SIDS.

-In 1992, the American Academy of Pediatrics officially began recommending that children sleep on their backs to help reduce the risk of SIDS (2).
+In 1992, the American Academy of Pediatrics (AAP) launched the “Back to Sleep” campaign, recommending back sleeping to reduce SIDS risks (2).

-This is the number one reason your baby should never sleep on their stomach.
+This data is why your baby should never sleep on their stomach.
 But what about side sleeping?
-Is it safe?
+Is that a happy medium?

-Unfortunately, the answer is no — for several reasons.
+Unfortunately, the answer is no. Side sleeping poses several specific risks.

 You Might Also Like